-The Spark Program is a nine-week program that offers select students the opportunity to learn about competitive external fellowships and provides them with the tools to develop a competitive profile.
+The Spark Program is an eight-week program that offers select students the opportunity to learn about competitive external fellowships and provides them with the tools to develop a competitive profile.

 The Spark Program is held in the fall and spring for freshmen and sophomores.
 Presenters include UB’s current and past fellowship recipients, as well as key faculty on campus.

-Students must commit to participating in the entire series of workshops and will also meet individually with Elizabeth Colucci or Megan Stewart as part of the program.
+Students must commit to participating in the entire series of workshops.
 Students are encouraged to complete an application for a summer program or research opportunity.

 A digital badge is a new type of credential that allows you to show the specific skills you've gained through learning experiences.
 It's a clickable icon that can digitally display your work and accomplishments to key audiences, like future employers or graduate schools, when embedded on your digital resume, ePortfolio or LinkedIn.
 Learn more about micro-credentials and digital badges from UB's Office of Micro-Credentials.